TheAlexDev23/dotfiles-synchronizer/README.md

 1. **Fork** this repository
 2. Clone the forked repo (preferably with ssh, as this program will also automatically push and you won't be able to input password/passkey)
 3. Edit targets.json and add any directories/files that you want to synchronize
+4. Edit the HOME variable in synchronizer_service.py to your home folder
-4. Run systemd_setup.sh (if you have systemd) NOTE: it requires sudo abilities for your user
+5. Run systemd_setup.sh (if you have systemd) NOTE: it requires sudo abilities for your user
-5. Profit
+6. Profit

 ## Other configuration